Dazbo's Advent of Code solutions, written in Python

 enarar

-Given the corrupted messages, what is the error-corrected version of the message?
+Given the recording in your puzzle input, what is the error-corrected version of the message being sent?

 import logging